Prince Friso of Orange-Nassau: Resulting complications

 The Dutch Royal Family issued a statement on 19 February saying "The Royal Family is very grateful and deeply touched by all expressions of support and sympathy after the ski accident of His Royal Highness Prince Friso.
 It was a great support for them during this difficult time."

 A prognosis on his health situation was expected within a few days, but this was pushed back to 24 February, a week after his accident.
 The RVD's comment remained the same: stable, but critical.
 On 24 February, an Innsbruck medical team announced that the prince had been buried for 25 minutes, followed by a 50-minute CPR to treat his cardiac arrest.
 Wolfgang Koller stated that an MRI scan was performed a day earlier revealing little change, however other neurological tests indicated significant damage due to oxygen shortage.
 It remained unclear whether the prince would ever regain full consciousness.
 Koller said that the Prince's family might now look for a rehabilitation institution.
 On the same day the Dutch Royal Family issued a statement requesting that the privacy of the Prince's family be respected to enable them to come to terms with his condition.

 On 1 March 2012, Prince Friso was transferred to the Wellington Hospital, in London where he and his wife had lived for many years.

 On 19 November 2012, it was announced that the prince had started to show some signs of consciousness but it was still not certain whether he would ever wake up, and if he did, in what state.

 On 9 July 2013, Prince Friso was moved back to Huis ten Bosch in the Netherlands.
 It was understood that his coma had then evolved into a minimally conscious state.
 As he was no longer in need of hospital-level medical care, he stayed with his family for the summer.

 Death and funeral

-On 12 August 2013, it was announced that Prince Friso had died in Huis ten Bosch due to complications from the accident.
+On 12 August 2013, it was announced that Prince Friso had died in Huis ten Bosch of complications from the accident.
 He was buried on 16 August in the Dutch Reformed Cemetery in the hamlet of Lage Vuursche near Drakesteijn Castle, where he had spent his childhood and where Princess Beatrix returned to live in February 2014.
 The funeral service, at Stulpkerk church, was strictly private.
 Members of the public and media could not attend, nor did members of other royal families attend, with the exception of Friso's godfather, King Harald V of Norway.
 A ceremony of commemoration was held on 2 November 2013 in the Oude Kerk in Delft.